ela101/Cybersecurity-Practical-Labs/scapy/Readme.md

 ## Objectives
 In this lab, you will use Scapy, a Python-based packet manipulation tool, to craft custom packets.
 These custom packets will be used to perform reconnaissance on a target system.
--Investigate the Scapy Tool.
 -Use Scapy to Sniff Network Traffic.
--Create and Send an ICMP Packet.
 -Create and Send TCP SYN Packets.

 ## Use Scapy to Sniff Network Traffic